roman-milk/roman-milk.github.io/foxy-gramma.md

+===

- ****** Foxy Grandma Ch.
-02 ****** byTheTalkMan© One time, while Danny was on the couch, and Janice was cleaning, she leaned over him from the front to grab something from behind him.
+One time, while Danny was on the couch, and Janice was cleaning, she leaned over him from the front to grab something from behind him.
 As she did, she inadvertently shoved her breasts in his face.
 He realized that she had done this to him a couple of times over his stay.
 It must be just the way she did things.

  Things settled into normalcy, as Janice said they would.
 No weird sex talk or anything like that.
 Just normal, regular stuff.
 She even allowed Danny to call home.
 Danny was sitting by the pool.
 Janice was standing in her bikini, talking to her neighbor, who she had invited over for a swim.
 Danny couldn't help but notice the neighbor was quite attractive as well.
 As with most of Janice's friends, she was about her age, and still attractive.
 She still looked good in a bikini.